 Following the success of his Emanuelle and the Last Cannibals (1977) and Zombie Flesh Eaters (1979), producer Fabrizio De Angelis came up with the idea of cashing in on both films’ subjects at the same time.
 He re-used the basic story of Zombie Flesh Eaters and added elements of cannibal films.
-Furthermore, the scene in which Alexandra Delli Colli is anointed as a naked blonde goddess is a rip-off a similar highlight featuring Ursula Andress in The Mountain of the Cannibal God (1978).
+Furthermore, the scene in which Alexandra Delli Colli is anointed as a naked blonde goddess is a rip-off of a similar trash movie highlight featuring Ursula Andress (She; Doctor No) in The Mountain of the Cannibal God (1978).

-For the film’s U.S. release, Terry Levene’s Aquarius Releasing re-titled the film Doctor Butcher M.D. (perhaps because slasher films were all the rage?), slightly reduced the violence and gore, and inserted graveyard ghoul footage before the opening credits (one tombstone reads ‘Snuff Maximus’) from Tales That Will Rip Your Heart Out, an unreleased short film by Roy Frumkes (Document of the Dead; Street Trash).
+For the film’s U.S. release, Terry Levene’s Aquarius Releasing re-titled the film Doctor Butcher M.D. (perhaps because slasher films were all the rage?
+And M.D. apparently stands for “Medical Deviate”) and inserted brief graveyard ghoul footage before the opening credits (one tombstone reads ‘Snuff Maximus’) from Tales That Will Rip Your Heart Out, an unfinished anthology film by Roy Frumkes (Document of the Dead; Street Trash).

-Levene also replacing Nico Fidenco’s pulsing, synth score (a slight reworking of his Emanuelle and the Last Cannibals soundtrack) with a grating aural assault by American composer Walter Sear (The Oracle; Blood Sisters; Lurkers) that was apparently originally used for a seedy Roberta Findlay adult movie, Anyone But My Husband in 1975.
+Levene also replaced Nico Fidenco’s pulsing, synth score (a slight reworking of his Emanuelle and the Last Cannibals soundtrack) with a grating aural assault by American composer Walter Sear (The Oracle; Blood Sisters; Lurkers) that was apparently originally used for a seedy Roberta Findlay movie titled Anyone But My Husband in 1975.

 Aquarius (who also released Lucio Fulci’s The Beyond as 7 Doors of Death; Umberto Lenzi’s Make Them Die Slowly and U.S. sci-fi horror exploiter Evils of the Night) even created a travelling “Butchermobile” to promote the movie in New York (see images from Gore Gazette below).
 Before the film’s US Shriek Show release on DVD, this Doctor Butcher M.D. re-edit was the version most North Americans saw via Paragon and Thriller VHS releases.